filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus msig propose-remove [command options] [multisigAddress signer]

 OPTIONS:
-   --decrease-threshold           whether the number of required signers should be decreased (default: "false") --from                         account to send the propose message from (default: "") --help, -h                     show help (default: "false")
+   --decrease-threshold  whether the number of required signers should be decreased (default: false) --from value          account to send the propose message from --help, -h            show help
 ```

 ### lotus msig approve